boon-teck/Snakey/README.md

 Javascript (Web APIs - DOM, event)

 # Might be added features
-Guards for food to prevent the snake from stealing?
+Guards for food to prevent Snakey from stealing?

 Multiplayer.